 Beit She'an, Northern District, Israel

 Location.
-32° 30.219′ N, 35° 30.127′ E. Marker is in Beit She'an, Northern District.
+32° 30.217′ N, 35° 30.13′ E. Marker is in Beit She'an, Northern District.
 Marker can be reached from Sha’ul HaMelech Street (Northern District Route 6667) just west of National Route 90, on the right when traveling west.
-This marker is located in the midst of the archaeological ruins at the Beit She'an National Park.
-Touch for map.
+This marker is located in the midst of the archaeological ruins at the Beit She'an National Touch for map.
 Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 31 kilometers of this marker, measured as the crow flies.
-The Last Days of Scythopolis (here, next to this marker); Monument / Nymphaeum / Temple (a few steps from this marker); Gateway to Paradise (within shouting distance of this marker); Mount of Precipice Basilica of the Annunciation (approx. 29.2 kilometers away); The Ancient Village of Nazareth (approx. 29.3 kilometers away); The Church of St. Joseph (approx. 29.3 kilometers away).
+At least 5 other markers are within 31 kilometers of this marker, measured as the crow flies.
+The Splendor of the City (here, next to this marker); Monument / Nymphaeum / Temple (here, next to this marker); Gateway to Paradise (within shouting distance of this marker); Mount of Precipice (approx. 27.5 kilometers away); The Church of St. Joseph (approx. 29.3 kilometers away).

 More about this marker.
 This marker is located in the Beit She'an National Park, in midst of the ruins of the various layers of ancient cultures.
 It is my impression that these ancient ruins are very significant in both the historical and archaeological record of ancient Israel, because several of the artifacts and structural elements that were found in these particular ruins are now on display in the Israel Museum in Jerusalem.